 - Transitional - 13 week training course.

-- Police Auxiliary Officer - Custody Support - 12 week training course consisting of two main components - a custody module that addresses all aspects of handling people in custody and a module that focuses on station based duties (including the receiving, management and transfer of firearms, property, exhibits and drugs; processing of summons and restraining orders; emergency management support; audit requirements, bail procedures and information security, mental health and cultural diversity).
+- Police Auxiliary Officer - Custody Support - 12 week training course (or 8 weeks for regional applicants) consisting of two main components - a custody module that addresses all aspects of handling people in custody and a module that focuses on station based duties (including the receiving, management and transfer of firearms, property, exhibits and drugs; processing of summons and restraining orders; emergency management support; audit requirements, bail procedures and information security, mental health and cultural diversity).

 - Police Auxiliary Officer - Property Management, Not currently recruiting – Comprehensive on the job training is provided.